WICG/origin-agent-cluster/README.md

 * Turning on `COOP` + `COEP` does not provide a clear signal that the origin desires origin isolation, or why it would desire origin isolation.
 As discussed at length above, these signals can be useful for the browser in making decisions on implementation strategies.
 For example, consider a site with 30 iframes containing ads, which wishes to achieve side-channel protection.
 With an explicit dedicated isolation signal, the top-level site could explain its desire for side-channel protection, and recieve a dedicated process, while letting the ad frames get coalesced into a single process.
 Whereas if `COOP` + `COEP` by itself automatically created a process-isolation signal, then the browser could only use heuristics to guess whether to allocate 2 processes, or 31 processes, or something in between.

 * Deploying `COOP` + `COEP` can be a significant burden for sites, e.g. in terms of how it requires all of their embedded content to be updated with `CORP` headers.
 Some sites may not want to use any of the features enabled by `COOP` + `COEP` (e.g. `SharedArrayBuffer` or `process.measureMemory()`), and so be unmotivated to take on this burden.
-But they still might want origin isolation, e.g. of the event loop or heap isolation variety.
+But they still might want origin isolation, perhaps of the parallelism or heap isolation variety.
 In such cases, this separate header would be much easier to deploy than `COOP` + `COEP`, since it does not require any embeddee cooperation.

 So to conclude, the separate `Origin-Isolation` header can be used both by sites who are not yet using `COOP` + `COEP`, to get origin isolation without taking on the burden of cross-origin isolation, and it can be used by sites that are using `COOP` + `COEP`, to provide the browser with specific hints that guide its implementation choices for converting origin isolation into process isolation.